sipe-daniel/PerformanceofSortingAlgorithms/README.md

+# PerformanceofSortingAlgorithms
-# The main objective is to compare algorithms processing speed as a function of time
+> The main objective is to compare algorithms processing speed as a function of time